OctopusDeploy/helm-charts/charts/kubernetes-agent/migrations.md

 The following value must be set during the upgrade:
 * agent.deploymentTarget.enabled: true

-## How to Migrate from V1 to V2
+### Steps

-1. Fetch your overriden values from installed agent in pretty-printed json (from the agent subsection)
+1. Fetch overriden values from your installed agent
 ```
 RELEASE=theagent
 NAMESPACE=octopus-agent-$RELEASE
 helm get values --namespace $NAMESPACE $RELEASE > overridden_values.yaml
 ```
-2. Edit `overriden_values.yaml` in your editor of choice to move/add the fields specified above (and save!).
+2. Edit `overridden_values.yaml` in your editor of choice to move/add the fields specified above (and save!).

 3. Upgrade your release to V2.0.0 of the helm-chart, applying your modified values
 ```